 Marine City, Michigan is located on the St. Clair River, which runs for roughly 40 miles between Lake Huron and Lake St. Clair.
 It’s located 53 miles northeast of Detroit.

 This upper Michigan webcam shows static views of Harrisville Harbor.
-This camera is located on the western Huron Shore midway between the Straits of Mackinac and the Blue Water Bridge, which is an ideal sailing destination.
+This camera is located on the western Huron Shore midway between the Straits of Mackinac and the Blue Water Bridge, an ideal sailing destination.

-The harbor provides a full-service port of refuge, with enough water depths to support deep-draft boats up to 125′ LOA.
+The harbor provides a full-service port of refuge with enough water depths to support deep-draft boats up to 125′ LOA.
 The surrounding village of Harrisville has a supermarket and hardware store, restaurants, and all the necessities for the Great Lakes sailor and boater

 About Michigan’s Thumb

 The Thumb is a region and a peninsula of Michigan, so named because the Lower Peninsula is shaped like a mitten.
 The Thumb area extends out into Lake Huron but enjoys miles of sandy beach coastline on Saginaw Bay.
 It’s considered the “closer up north” as it’s about a two-hour drive from Metro Detroit.
 The term “Upper Thumb” denotes Huron County at its tip.
 The Upper Thumb is a boaters paradise with sailing, fishing, and kayaking throughout the summer season.
 Using webcams, such as the Caseville webcam or the Port Austin webcam, is a great way to check out the weather and lack conditions.